SelectSystemsInternational/Afterpay-MerchantApi/README.md

 <a name="status"></a>
 ## Status of Library
-This is the inital build and is not yet complete:
+This is the inital build and unit tests have been completed